Do you willingly embrace discomfort and do hard things simply for the sake of doing hard things?

 So why do something as seemingly pointless as taking a cold shower?

-Turns out there are actually a number of real physiological benefits and reasons that you should do it, such as:
+Turns out there are actually a number of real physiological benefits and reasons that you should lower the temperature of your water, such as:

 - Cold showers boost recovery after exercise.
 You know you’ve heard of professional athletes taking ice baths after a hard game or tough workout.
 The cold water reduces soreness and speeds up recovery time.